Amitercse/scylla-DB/README.md

 * Within scylla cluster internode communication is peer to peer hence no single point of failure.
 * For communication outside of cluster, scylla client will communicate with a single server node called coordinator.
 * Data will be written to which node will be decided based on partition key using consistent hash function.
 * Each node is assigned with a range based.
 For each partition key has code is computed and then data is placed in the node.
+Scylla uses murmur hash function to generate hash of partition key which is of 64-bit length in range from -2^63 to 2^63-1.
 * Nodes use gossipping protocol to exchange information with each other.
+* Scylla uses vnodes concept where each node is divided in multiple vnodes.
+Before vnode each physical node was having only one range assigned.
+But after vnode concept, each vnode will have a separate range assigned.
+It helps in rebuilding the dead node or adding any new node etc.

 ### Frequently used scylla DB command
 #### Create keyspace